MuhammadKhoshnaw/BasicMVIApp/README.md

 Then we have [LoadMovieListOutputPort](useCase/src/main/java/com/khoshnaw/usecase/movie/loadMovieList/LoadMovieListOutputPort.kt) which has two commands `showLoading` that hide and show loading while the movie is loading.
-And `observeMovies` provides a flow that can be used to observe the list of movies in our cash.
+And `observeMovies` provides a flow that can be used to observe the list of movies in our cache.

 ```
 interface LoadMovieListOutputPort : OutputPort {